 1. Tooth-Colored Fillings

 While tooth-colored fillings might sound so commonplace that you don’t think of them as cosmetic treatments, they’re considered cosmetic because the fillings address both the health and appearance of your teeth.
 Tooth-colored fillings are made from a composite resin that’s matched to the color of your natural teeth, allowing it to blend into your smile perfectly.
 In contrast, metal fillings stand out so sharply against your teeth that they’re often visible even on the back molars.

 Tooth-colored fillings aren’t as durable as traditional metal fillings, typically lasting between seven and 15 years compared to metal fillings’ minimum lifespan of 15 years.
 On the other hand, however, metal fillings have a tendency to expand and contract with changing temperatures, which can loosen the filling or cause your tooth to crack over time.
-Tooth-colored fillings won’t do this and placing them requires Dr. Doyon to remove less healthy tooth structure than metal fillings do, which makes them better for your teeth in the long run.
-You can increase their lifespan by practicing great oral hygiene and visiting Dr. Doyon for an evaluation every six months.
+Tooth-colored fillings won’t do this and placing them requires Dr. Miedema to remove less healthy tooth structure than metal fillings do, which makes them better for your teeth in the long run.
+You can increase their lifespan by practicing great oral hygiene and visiting Dr. Miedema for an evaluation every six months.